 EVERY MONTH, OUR PROCEEDS SUPPORT A NEW PERSON OR ORGANIZATION WHO DEFINES WHAT IT MEANS TO BE STILL KICKIN.

 MEET THE O'BRIENS.

-It’s very important to me to start this out by saying that Mary and Rory have known each other since homeroom freshman year of high school.
+It’s very important to us to start out by saying Mary and Rory have known each other since homeroom freshman year of high school.
 That means they’ve known each other more than half their lives.
-It’s not particularly important to the entire story, I suppose, but I find it adorable and beautiful and I cannot not mention that, so there it is.
+It’s not particularly important to the entire story, we suppose, but we find it adorable and beautiful, and we cannot not mention that, so there it is.

 That’s the dream, right?

 And then there’s the reality.
 That you can be living dreamily – married to your high school sweetheart, living in a beautiful home in Chicago, raising two girls who look like they are straight up Kennedys, that you give birth to your first son, and at five months…

 A common theme for so many of our Still Kickin Heroes is MOMS KNOW.
 We know.
 We know.
 We know.
 (No offense, dads.)

 So Mary knew.
 She knew -- when the doctor sent them to the hospital, when the hospital wanted to run tests, when they were admitted -- that their little Danny Boy was not okay.

 She didn’t know that his sweet little body was growing something malicious and incurable, that he would spend nine months on this earth surrounded by the love of his family and friends, but only nine months.

 She didn’t know that she and her husband Rory would choreograph a new daily routine: Rory handling the shots she couldn’t bear to give Danny, and Mary handling the feeding tube that Rory couldn’t bear to put in their son’s nose.